 Which side to drive on?

 In China, drivers use the right side of the road.
-In Hong Kong and Macau, the right side is driven on.
+In Hong Kong and Macau, the left side is driven on.
 In an article written earlier this year by the Hong Kong Free Press, it was said that the Hong Kong government had considered making switching lanes to match the Mainland compulsory at the local entrance to the new bridge.
 While no decision appears to have been made public yet on how the switch will occur, one site has considered the innovative use of a flipper bridge.

 Will there be public or private transport options available for the bridge?